 Newts in Summer:

-- They have no legs at this stage and as each batch of eggs develops you can see a range of sizes of newt larvae within one pond – here they range from 1cm to 3cm.
+- They have no legs at this stage and as each batch of eggs develops you can see a range of sizes of newt larvae within one pond.
+Image below shows they range from 1cm to 3cm.

 Newts in Winter:

-- Newts are nocturnal and will begin to travel to their ponds for breeding as it warms but find shelter again if it turns cold.
+- Newts are nocturnal and will begin to travel back to their ponds for breeding as it warms at night but find shelter again if it turns cold.

 See below - best pond plants for the newts in your pond to lay eggs on: